KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Going Further.md

 }
 ```

-You can now use this action handler instead of the standard one, by setting ``KeyboardInputViewController/keyboardActionHandler`` to that new type.
+You can now use this action handler instead of the standard one, by setting ``KeyboardInputViewController/keyboardActionHandler`` to that new type:

-You should inject your custom services in ``KeyboardInputViewController/viewDidLoad()``, before any other services have been resolved.
-That way, any inter-dependencies between the services will be properly resolved:

 ```swift
 class MyKeyboardViewController: KeyboardInputViewController {